 - How to back up your data on WordPress?

-List posts also have the potential to go viral and increase your organic searches.
-Just research the numbers your competitors are providing and exceed those numbers for your own posts.
+Research the numbers your competitors provide and exceed those numbers for your posts.

-For example, if your competitors are listing out “11 best cars for families,” you can up the ante by listing out 15 cars instead of 11.
+For example, if your competitors list “11 best cars for families,” you can up the ante by listing 15 cars instead of 11.